Evaluating Surrogates in Individualized Treatment Rules: Discussions

 \section{Discussions}

 In this work, we develop a framework for evaluating surrogate endpoints in the ITR setting.
-We introduce three complementary evaluation metrics -- surrogate regret, surrogate gain, and surrogate efficiency -- and derive corresponding estimators with asymptotic properties.
-The framework provides guidance on when short-term metrics can reliably substitute for long-term primary outcomes in learning ITRs.
+This framework introduces three complementary evaluation measures: surrogate regret, surrogate gain, and surrogate efficiency, along with their corresponding estimators and asymptotic properties.
+These measures provides guidance on when surrogates can aid ITR decision-making that targets the primary outcome.

 Several promising directions for future research remain.
-First, it would be valuable to investigate methods that combine multiple surrogates into an optimal composite surrogate.
-Recent work by \citet{athey2025surrogate} has explored surrogate index construction, and extending such approaches to our framework presents an interesting direction.
-Second, extending our framework to handle missing data scenarios, where either surrogate or outcome measurements are partially unavailable, would broaden its applicability. \citet{kallus2025role} have developed methods for estimating ITRs with missing outcomes, and building upon such techniques represents a natural next step.
+First, methods that combine multiple surrogates into an optimal composite surrogate would be valuable.
+Recent work by \citet{athey2025surrogate} has explored surrogate index construction, extending such approaches to our framework is an interesting direction.
+Second, extending our framework to handle missing data scenarios, where either surrogate or outcome measurements are partially unavailable, would broaden its applicability. \citet{kallus2025role} have developed methods for estimating ITRs with missing outcomes, and building upon such techniques is a natural next step.

-Overall, the theory developed in this work contributes to a deeper understanding of surrogate endpoints in ITR estimation and the trade-offs between short-term and long-term objectives.
-We believe rigorous surrogate evaluation provides a promising pathway toward more efficient decision-making, and this work takes an important step toward making such methods accessible and reliable for practitioners.
+Overall, the theory developed in this work contributes to understanding surrogate endpoints in ITR estimation and the trade-offs between surrogate and primary objectives.
+Rigorous surrogate evaluation can improve decision-making in applications where parimary outcomes are costly or delayed, and our framework provides practical tools for practitioners.

 {S\arabic{proposition}} {S\arabic{example}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}} {S\arabic{lemma}} {S\arabic{section}} {S\arabic{theorem}} {S\arabic{corollary}} {S\arabic{condition}} {S\arabic{page}} {S\arabic{remark}}